What is hyperacusis?

 There are sophisticated ear plugs designed for musicians with volume controls and other smart earplugs made for the military.

 If you must work in a noisy environment, under U.S. law known as OSHA your employer is obligated to protect you from work-related health hazards.
 The U.S. military gives service members everything from simple foam ear plugs to advanced plugs with small filters that allow users to hear a command while blocking the noise of explosions and machine gun fire.
 In the military, you might also receive a noise muff, some of which have built-in communication systems.
 Some helmets have noise-reducing systems and can be worn with communication ear plugs that serve as microphones.

-If you have developed hearing loss, tinnitus or hyperacusis while working in a noisy environment, you may be entitled to a worker’s compensation settlement, a sum of money to pay for your treatment.
+If you have developed hearing loss, tinnitus or hyperacusis while working in a noisy environment, you may be entitled to worker’s compensation benefits.
 Hearing-related claims are easier to prove the younger you are—your employer may argue that some or all of your loss is related to age—so don’t put this off.